 This service is to evaluate the data quality for vector data which can be further used in GIS for machine learning or further analysis.
 This service will evaluate the SDQ and score the quality of data to help users in deciding the usefulness of its use case.
 The module allows used upload the tabular/ Vector data and get the score at the end.

 Figure 3 shows a demonstration of a prototype SDQ for raster data.
 The figure shows the working of the SDQ module with Dell warehouse to fetch the data using search API.
 The SDQ micro service further produces metadata with data quality parameters for raster data.
+Figure 4 demonstrates the prototype of raster SDQ and its working with existing search API.

 Fig 2: Design of Data Quality Services accessed by CAMEO end-users.